TrevorBlythe/MentisJS/README.md

 Go ahead and run index.html and try it out!
 You will not be dissapointed.

 # This project is coming along!
-Im rewriting it to be as simple as possible, I made this as a middle finger to pytorch and tensorflow.. they have needlessly complicated APIS that dont make sense.
-Machine learning is easy to do and doesnt need to be complicated.
+Im rewriting it to be as simple as possible, I made this as a tribute to pytorch and tensorflows needlessly complicated api's.
+Machine learning is so easy to do.

 Things i will add:
 lstm layer
-conv layer
+conv layer ----- 80 % DONE!!!-----------
 more layers
 optimizers like adadelta

+Things for the distant future:

+GAN tutorial.
+Diffusion model tutorial.
+WASM for speed?

 # Tutorial: